Action of 14/15 February 1918: Dover Barrage

-The original mine barrier being a liability to all, a shorter mine and net barrier was planned with the use of indicator nets in lengths of up to 100 ft, of thin steel wire, held up with a jackstay and glass floats, intended to entangle submarines, then to be attacked with a lance bomb (an explosive at the end of a pole) and call for assistance.
+The original mine barrier being a liability to all, a shorter mine and net barrier was planned with the use of indicator nets in lengths of up to 100 ft, of thin steel wire, held up with a jackstay and glass floats, intended to entangle submarines, then to be attacked with a lance bomb (an explosive at the end of a pole) while assistance arrived.
 The nets were laid by drifters, small fishing vessels, in divisions of about six vessels, guarded by armed patrol boats and ships.
 The new 17 nmi-long indicator net barrier was laid in the Dover Strait in two days.
 The nets were combined with minefields set at several depths, backed up by patrols of destroyers.
 Rear-Admiral Horace Hood, the commander of the Dover Patrol had accumulated 140 assorted vessels for the task.